 Get Help With Disclosure From an Experienced Realtor

-Working with an experienced real estate agent will help you be thorough and act in good faith when it comes to your disclosure statement.
+Working with an experienced local real estate agent will help you be thorough and act in good faith when it comes to your disclosure statement.
 After all, you might sell a home once a decade, while the realtor works with several transactions every year.

 Working with a professional doesn't have to break the bank, either.
 You can work with a Clever Partner Agent who is knowledgeable in your specific market while paying a low flat fee.
 You'll pay $3,000 in listing commission or 1% of the home's price if it sells over $350,000.

 Consider all the benefits you get from working with a full-service realtor, from marketing to paperwork to negotiating offers, it's an incredible deal.
 Set up an appointment today!